Leclanché cell: Chemistry

 The chemical process which produces electricity in a Leclanché cell begins when zinc atoms on the surface of the anode oxidize, i.e. they give up both their valence electrons to become positively charged Zn2+ ions.
 As the Zn2+ ions move away from the anode, leaving their electrons on its surface, the anode becomes more negatively charged than the cathode.
 When the cell is connected in an external electrical circuit, the excess electrons on the zinc anode flow through the circuit to the carbon rod, the movement of electrons forming an electric current.
-The potential difference in charge over the anode and cathode is equal to the total of the two half-reaction potentials, producing a theoretical voltage of 0.76 + 1.23 = 1.99v of potential energy across the terminals.
+The potential difference in charge over the anode and cathode is equal to the difference of the two half-reaction potentials, producing a theoretical voltage of 1.99v of potential energy across the terminals.
 A variety of factors, such as internal resistance, lower this output value to the 1.4 volts measured from these cells in practice.

 As the current travels around the circuit, when the electrons enter the cathode (carbon rod), they combine with manganese dioxide (MnO2) and water (H2O), which react with each other to produce manganese oxide (Mn2O3) and negatively charged hydroxide ions.
 This is accompanied by a secondary acid-base reaction in which the hydroxide ions (OH–) accept a proton (H+) from the ammonium ions present in the ammonium chloride electrolyte to produce molecules of ammonia and water.